pprp/Awesome-LLM-Prune/README.md

   <img src=https://img.shields.io/badge/License-GPLv3.0-turquoise.svg >
  </div>

-Awesome list for LLM pruning.
+A list for papers regarding to LLM pruning.
 I will comment over the following paper once I really got the idea.
 Please leave comments on issue once you are interested.
 And please correct me if I misunderstand any of the papers.
 If there is any question, please submit a PR or open an issue.

 | Taxonomy | Unstructured                                                 | Structured                                                  | Semi-Structured                                              | Benchmark                                                    |
 | -------- | ------------------------------------------------------------ | ----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |